 Do you want to learn how to get marijuana reviewer jobs?
 Marijuana reviewer jobs are some of the most coveted positions in the industry.
 What could be better than trying out the latest cannabis products and writing an honest and reliable review afterward?

 If you want to become a marijuana product reviewer, there are many ways you can do this.
 From starting your own blog or YouTube channel to joining an industry publication who will pay you to review products, there's no shortage of ways to get marijuana reviewing experience.

 What Is a Marijuana Reviewer?

-It is safe to say that marijuana reviewers have some of the most fun and enviable jobs in the industry.
+It is safe to say that marijuana reviewers have some of the most fun jobs in the industry.
 Only recently have major publications hired dedicated cannabis enthusiasts to speak candidly about new products and strains on the market.

 In 2015, The Oregonian was one of the first major newspapers to place a job ad looking for a freelance marijuana reviewer.
 Since then, the job has become more commonplace in the industry.

 Most marijuana reviewers start their careers as self-made bloggers or YouTubers.
 In this space, reviewers can knowledgeably talk about products they buy or ones they receive in exchange for product and payment from the brand, affiliate income, or ad revenue.

 Ultimately, this job requires an expansive knowledge about the industry, consumption methods, products, and the latest developments and technologies.
 It is up to a reviewer to deliver deep insight through engaging content and educate consumers about the latest products.

 Marijuana Reviewer Jobs Responsibilities